Skip to main content

 American Board of Surgery

-• William Peche, MD, is an assistant professor in the School of Medicine at the University of Utah and a surgeon with the Gastrointestinal Cancers Program at Huntsman Cancer Institute (HCI).
-He is also a fellow of the American College of Surgeons.
+• William Peche, MD, is an assistant professor in the School of Medicine at the University of Utah and the Section Chief for General Surgery at the Salt Lake City VA.
+He is also a fellow of the American College of Surgeons and the American Society of Colon and Rectal Surgery.

 Board Certification and Academic Information